 We show you how to attach the interfacing as individual panels, which makes it easier to maneuver in the machine and allows a sharper corner to the box shape without the extra hassle of inset side panels.

 Home décor fabrics are available at fine in-store and online retailers everywhere.
-Our links below will take you to the Waverly fabric we found from Jo-Ann Fabric Stores.
+Create both bins in the the same fabric or mix and match as we did.

 Each bin finishes at approximately 20″ high x 20″ wide x 10″ deep with 7″ handle drops.